 The second and third photos are of the latest structure to be built on the campus.
 Sitting on the corner of Lambuth Boulevard and Maple Street, the building will will be the new home of the Madison Academic High School, a public school and part of the Jackson-Madison School District.
 The school is now located a few blocks away on Allen Avenue.
 The school will allow students the opportunity to take classes at the UofM Lambuth and to use select facilities on campus (detailed here and here).
 The second photo of this group is the front (Lambuth Blvd.) side of the structure and the third is rear (the side facing the Hamilton Performing Arts Center).

 The site of the new building is that of Epworth Hall, a dorm that opened in 1929 for male students.
 Epworth would later serve as the home to administrative offices including that of the chancellor.
 It then sat unoccupied for several decades before being razed in 2017.
 Initially, the plan called for the space to become a garden which would incorporate the bricks from the building into the sidewalks (see a press release to this effect here).
 That plan was scrapped and the current high school took its place.
 I hope they still intend on using bricks from Epworth for the sidewalks (or something).
 A bit of history from the structure has continued on.
 Sometime in the early 90's, Lambuth's university chaplin, found a stylized metal version of the Methodist Church Cross in the Epworth attic.
 It had been used during an annual conference (the symbol was adopted by the church in 1968, so the date of its use was sometime between then and the late 1980's).
 It was subsequently installed near a pond on campus.
-When the university became part of the UofM, the church-affiliated Lakeshore Camp and Retreat Area about seventy miles north of the campus where it remains to this day.
+When the university became part of the UofM, the church-affiliated Lakeshore Camp and Retreat Area about seventy miles north of the campus acquired it where it remains to this day.
 You can read more about it here.

 I have been with the University of Memphis for five years (this month), and I have always felt that the university should honor former President Shirley Raines by naming a building in her honor.
 She was not only the first woman to hold the office, she was very successful and set a strong course for the university that we still follow today.
 When I arrived here, the university center had no name and since it was made possible thanks to her leadership I thought naming it for her would be appropriate.
 The UC has since been renamed, leaving the need to recognize her work on the main campus unfilled.
 Since Lambuth became part of the UofM during her tenure and in no small part to her leadership, something on that campus should carry her name as well.